 The Photoshop Lasso Tool is a selection tool that is primarily used for creating selections.
 Furthermore, these selections can be used for editing, incorporating effects, or ignoring the edits made in a specific area.
 The main reason behind using it is that you can draw around the image area with a wide range of controls that can help you bring the exactness in the selection.
-It is also possible to change the workings of the tool in case you need the selection to be less or more exact.
-Apart from that, adding, removing, or layering selections are a whole lot easier than any other tool available in Photoshop.
+It is also possible to change the workings of the tool in case you need the selection to be less or more exact

 Using the Lasso Tool photoshop without understanding its parameters or doing research might not provide you with the best results.
 This section will give you a detailed idea of using it to make a desired selection in the image.